-"Ah, right, Wolf.
+"Ah, right, Wulf.
 I've heard you guys speaking that around school too."

-Valerie looked thoughtful at this.
-"That's a good idea…"
+Valerie looked thoughtful.
+"That's a good idea," she whispered.

 Suddenly the ghost pulled something off his shoulder.
 He carefully maneuvered his long claws so they wouldn't harm the unconscious body he was carrying.

-"So when you were yelling earlier… you were telling the ghost to save her?"
+"So when you were yelling earlier," she asked, "you were telling the ghost to save her?"

 Valerie reached out to feel her now clothed chest.
-"She's still breathing."
-She turned to Wolf.
+"She's still breathing," she whispered, turning to Wulf.
 "You brought her back alive."

 Danny smiled warmly at her and the African-American girl huffed and looked down.
 "I only said it cause he's technically an animal, even if he's dead.
-And he did save Meagan," she clarified.
+And he did save Megan," she clarified.

 Dash tapped the unconscious girl on the cheek.
 "Should we wake her up?"

 Kwan pulled his hand away.
 "Dude!
-Don't poke her."
+Don't poke her," he chided.

 "Eh!?"
 The brunette cried, glancing down at the teary mess in her arms.
 Her gaze found the relieved and annoyed faces of her classmates.
 "What's going on?
 Why's everyone looking at me like that?"